-Pulmonary hypertension can be difficult to diagnose, because the symptoms are similar to many other heart and lung conditions.
+Pulmonary hypertension can be difficult to diagnose because the symptoms are similar to many other heart and lung conditions.
 Most people will need to have a range of tests to get an accurate diagnosis.

 Right heart catheterisation